sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Returns: the updated metadata of the draft deposit.

 - Notes: The JSON Patch format contains one or more JSONPath strings.
 The root of these paths are the metadata object, as this is the only mutable object.
-For instance, to update the title field of the deposit, use this JSONPath: /titles/title
+For instance, to update the title field of the deposit, use this JSONPath: '/title'.
+To update a field in a community or collection metadata schema, use the '/community/<field>' or '/collection/<field>' paths respectively.

 Example 1
 -----------